tariqahmed1912/internship-kloudle/docs/working_of_pipeline.md

 ### **Jenkins Pipeline**

 Jenkins is a continuous integration server which has the ability to support the automation of software development processes.
 It can be used to create several automation jobs and run them as a pipeline.
-Jenkins pipelines are made up of multiple steps/stages that allow you to build, test and deploy applications.
-Every stage (job/event) has some sort of dependency on at least one or more stages in a pipeline.
+Jenkins pipelines are made up of multiple stages (jobs/events) that allow you to build, test and deploy applications.
+Every stage has some sort of dependency on at least one or more stages in a pipeline.
 In DevSecOps, security is integrated into the pipeline by performing static and dynamic analysis using various SAST and DAST tools.

 ### **Jenkinsfile**